Autumn care for aeoniums & other succulents (c) Debra Lee Baldwin

 In Autumn...

 It's tidy-up time.
-Don't let dead branches and messy overgrowth persist into spring.
-Trim so new growth goes where you want it and won't be in the way.
+Don't let dead branches and overgrowth last into winter and spring.
+When trimming, keep in mind where you want (or don't want) new growth.

 Groom echeverias.
-Remove old flower stalks and dry leaves under rosettes.
-Behead rosettes with long trunks.
-See on my site: Refresh Your Echeveria Garden and How to Behead and Replant Echeverias.
+They've revived and look fine now, as though they're SO over summer.
+Remove old flower stalks and dry leaves, and behead rosettes atop long trunks.
+On my site see Refresh Your Echeveria Garden and How to Behead and Replant Echeverias.

 Spread weed preventer (pre-emergent herbicide).
 This nontoxic, granulated powder minimizes seed germination.
-Ideally before the first seasonal rain, sprinkle granules where weeds tend to sprout: bare soil in sunny areas.
+Before the first seasonal rain, sprinkle granules where weeds sprout, especially bare soil in sunny areas.

 Treat agaves for snout weevil.
-This essential preventative needs doing in spring and fall.
-Don't assume your agaves don't need it; sadly, the weevil WILL find them.
-How and what to use now that California banned the most effective insecticide.
+Don't assume your agaves won't need it; sadly, weevils WILL find them.
+Find out how and what to use now that California has banned the most effective insecticide.

 Ant-infested succulent

-Check for ants in outdoor potted succulents, especially haworthias, gasterias and aloes.
-One tell-tale sign is soil in the crowns, pushed up from below.
-What to do.
+Check for ants overwintering in outdoor potted succulents, especially haworthias, gasterias and aloes.
+A tell-tale sign is soil in the crowns.
+I add ant spray to water in a shallow tray and set the pot in it.
+Why do it that way.

 Wait to plant cuttings and new nursery plants until after the weather cools and the the winds die down.